tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/对象/对象概述_intl.md

 ## Definition

-An object is the basic unit for COS, and is stored in a bucket (like a photo stored in an album).
-You can manage objects through various methods such as Tencent Cloud Console, APIs, and SDKs.
-In the examples of APIs and SDKs, the naming format of an object is `<ObjectKey>`.
+An object is the basic unit of COS, and is stored in a bucket just like a photo stored in an album.
+You can manage objects in different ways including Tencent Cloud Console, APIs, and SDKs.
+Its naming format is `<ObjectKey>`.

 >!Objects can be uploaded via simple upload or multipart upload.
 >- Use simple upload for objects less than 5 GB.